 - Upload the final repeat file, and order a test fabric swatch.
 I use Spoonflower.com.

 Want to see another example of designing a repeat?
 Read this blog post.

 Another helpful post: Designing Patterns – important things to remember.

 Want to order the Ice Cream Truck pattern as fabric, wallpaper, gift wrap?
 Visit my Spoonflower shop here.

 Sign up for my new newsletter!

-For 3 years and over 400 posts, I have shared my creative journey with you, but there is so much more I want to share!
-So I’ve decided to start an email newsletter.
-It will be a collection of all the things that inspire me… “my creative collection.”
-It will contain – artists and makers, places, crafts and art mediums, tutorials, podcasts, interesting articles, and more.
+My newsletter is a collection of all the things that inspire me… “my creative collection.”
+It contains – artists and makers, places, crafts and art mediums, tutorials, podcasts, interesting articles, and more.
 All the things that inspire me, and will hopefully inspire you!
-The first issue is due out early March!
-Sign up here so you don’t miss it.
+Sign up here.

 14 thoughts on “How to create a repeating pattern in Photoshop”